Bedxxe/metagenomics/_episodes/02-webserver.md

 ~~~
 {: .output}

-You can ask the remote AWS machine to print working directory with `pwd` .
+You can ask the remote AWS machine to print the working directory with `pwd` .
 ~~~
 $ pwd
 ~~~
 {: .bash}

-And it will will show you that you are in dcuser.
+And it will show you that you are in dcuser.
 ~~~
 $ /home/dcuser
 ~~~
 {: .output}

 Data have been preloaded for you but they are compressed,
-please decompress them using `tar` command.
+please decompress them using the `tar` command.
 ~~~
 $ tar -xzf ~/mgdata.tar.gz
 ~~~